Precision fermentation and microbial bioengineering

 Repurposing Yeast

-Melt&Marble pushes this process one step further by engineering yeasts at the core to produce fats with different properties.
+Melt&Marble builds on this foundation by engineering yeast to produce fats with different properties.

 Iterative improvement cycle